 This version is based on modern iterations of the recipe with the addition of buttermilk and butter for a more tender, airy texture.
 Expect this Sourdough Irish Soda Bread to have a tight crumb, with a light and fluffy texture similar to a scone.

-Sourdough Irish Soda Bread is delicious with Homemade Cultured Butter, Raspberry Preserves and Blueberry Preserves.
+Sourdough Irish Soda Bread is delicious with Homemade Cultured Butter, Homemade Honey Butter, Raspberry Preserves and Blueberry Preserves.

 When incorporated into quick breads, sourdough discard imparts a tangy flavor that’s delicious in this Sourdough Soda Bread.
 Due to fermentation, sourdough discard intensifies and adds a nuanced flavor which you can’t get just with flour and buttermilk.